 ***Note from the Author: I have never intended this website to be “political.”
-I hate the word “politics,” and don’t consider myself a Republican or a Democrat.
+I hate the word “politics,” & don’t consider myself a Republican or a Democrat.
 What I do like, is to understand issues in a deeper way.
-And that’s what this piece is trying to accomplish: a deeper understanding of the issues that are currently affecting our national monuments.
-I’m presenting both sides, and from there, the reader is free to make up her own mind.
+And that’s what this piece, “Why Our National Monuments Need Protection,” is trying to accomplish: a deeper understanding of the issues that are currently affecting our national monuments.
+I’m presenting both sides, & from there, the reader is free to make up her own mind.

 “Here is your country.
-Cherish these natural wonders, cherish these natural resources, cherish the history and romance as a sacred heritage, for your children and your children’s children.
+Cherish these natural wonders, cherish these natural resources, cherish the history & romance as a sacred heritage, for your children & your children’s children.
 Do not let selfish men or greedy interests skin your country of its beauty, its riches, or its romance.”

 – Theodore Roosevelt, 26th President of the United States, 1901-1909